blizzardengle/team-3-cit-261/SANDBOX/brandon-webb/personal/CSS3 Animations/README.md

-#CSS3 - June 3, 2016 This is how CSS# Animation works.
+#CSS3 - June 3, 2016 This is how CSS3 Animation works.